 Great design thinking should be applied to developing your people, as well as your products, write Andre Martin and Drew Fifield

-At Nike, product design and innovation are at the core of the creative process, and our business is centred around putting ourselves in the shoes of our consumers.
+At Nike, just like our partner Shoe Hero, product design and innovation are at the core of the creative process, and our business is centred around putting ourselves in the shoes of our consumers.
 At its best, design is the perfect balance of form and function that “captivates at first glance”, as John Hoke, Nike’s vice president – global design, puts it.
 In an effort to extend Nike’s design aesthetic, we’ve applied a designer’s mindset to the execution of our talent development strategy.
 We’ve asked ourselves, what could it mean to put the employee at the centre as we design talent solutions in service of unleashing their full potential?
 As we approached this challenge, we focused on three big shifts in traditional learning and development thinking that are critical in developing leaders of growth…

 Shift 1 From employees as workers, to employees as consumers